castacks/tartanvo/README.md

 $ wget https://cmu.box.com/shared/static/1ctocidptdv1xev6pjxdj0b782mrstps.zip -O data/EuRoC_V102.zip
 $ unzip -q data/EuRoC_V102.zip -d data/EuRoC_V102/
 ```
 You can download other trajectories from the [EuRoC dataset](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets).
-What we did for the sample testing data EuRoC_V102 was the following:
+What we did for the sample data EuRoC_V102 was the following:
 - Undistort the image according to their calibration results.
 - Match the images with the GT poses according to the timestamp.
-- Use the intrinsics values in the code.
+- Change the intrinsics parameters in the code.

 Note the poses outputed by TartanVO are in the NED frame.

 ### Alternative download links:
-In case the above link is slow, we have those files on Azure.
-You can replace the link with the following ones.
+In case using the above links is slow, please try the following links from Azure.
+You can replace the links with the following ones.
 Instead of `wget`, using the [azcopy tool](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) usually is much faster.
 * Model: https://tartanair.blob.core.windows.net/tartanvo/models/tartanvo_1914.pkl
 * KITTI-10: https://tartanair.blob.core.windows.net/tartanvo/data/KITTI_10.zip
 * EuRoC-V102: https://tartanair.blob.core.windows.net/tartanvo/data/EuRoC_V102.zip